deseretdigital-ui/react-breakpoints-mixin/README.md

-Under each property is another object, whose keys are the user-defined names for the breakpoints and the value is the breakpoint range, an array with two integer values representing the max and the min of the breakpoint.
+Under each property is another object, whose keys are the user-defined names for the breakpoints and the value is the breakpoint range, an array with two integer values representing the min and max of the breakpoint.

 To avoid having to subtract one pixel between breakpoints, the max is not included in range comparisons during breakpoint evaluation.
 The comparison to